kazie/blog-about-anything/docs/_posts/2024-11-18-so-ive-heard-you-like-timezones.md

 Of course, there was many other great talks, but these things came to my mind for the second day!

 #### The After-Con 🍻

+After the convention there was a few people going to the bar "Amici Nostri" close by.
+The organisers had booked their cellar location where we got to have some beers and eat some burgers.
+I talked with many in the board, and they are all social and fun people - but I did not fall in "the trap" to join the board for PyCon Sweden - at least not this time.

+I also talked on the way there with some person, who really liked my talk, and said that they had already started to apprehend problems with timezones in their codes - as they now have gotten a clear view and know what they need to be fixing to have good timezone code, and `date-time` at the correct RFC 3339 format in their API's.

+I also talked a bit to Cristián that I mentioned earlier, he really liked my talk and strongly recommended me to apply the talk to EuroPython, as he believes in me and my talk - and that it would possibly be very good to have at Europe's biggest python conference.
+I think that I need to rename it, and juggle some slides - but clearly believe that I should send it in as a _CFP_ in February or whenever they open.

+And it was not only him, a lot of other people were very supportive and wanted to encourage me to continue do public speeches like the one I had.
+I really want to thank everyone in the python community to be so encouraging welcoming to me.
+I hope that I will be able to do more speeches and spread important information like I have tried to do now!

+> Hope that I can get to EuroPycon, that would be really damn amazingly cool if so!!

+That's all I want to jot down for this time onto the blog, peace out ✌️